 With a customisable account such as My Account, it grows with your child and meets every stage of their life.

-As your child grows older, he or she can activate PayLah! and/or PayNow for mobile payments, or choose to convert to a Multiplier Account for higher interest earning.
+Furthermore, as your child grows older, he or she can activate PayLah! and/or PayNow for mobile payments, or choose to convert to a Multiplier Account for higher interest earning.
 They can even turn on the multi-currency feature, which could come in handy for overseas exchanges, trips, and online shopping.
 With My Account, your child’s deposits needs will be met throughout his/her life!

 Ready to start?

 Speak to the Wealth Planning Manager today for a financial health check and how you can better plan your finances.